Dementia is a condition that affects not only the person who has it but also their loved ones. It...

 - Inability to communicate

-- Loss of physical capabilities, such as sitting, walking, and eventually loss of internal body functions, including swallowing, bowel function, etc
+- Loss of physical capabilities, such as sitting and walking, and eventually loss of internal body functions, including swallowing, bowel function, etc

 - Increased risk of infections, such as pneumonia